 Most people are aware of the popular plant known as Kratom which originates from Malaysia and Papua New Guinea.
 Other popular entheogenic gems from this region of the world are not quite as mainstream.
 This is another reason I'm writing about Galbulimima today.
 It is native to Australia, Malaysia, Indonesia, and Papua New Guinea, much like Galanga maraba, which has also recently been added to Botanical guides.

-Firstly, it IS a psychedelic species and there have been some phytochemical constituents identified, which means there has been studies on it.
+Firstly, it IS a entheogenic species and there have been some phytochemical constituents identified, which means there has been studies on it.
 It contains a few alkaloids which are psychoactive and structurally related to Himbacine, which is a muscarinic receptor antagonist.
 This time of chemical similarity is something you see over and over again in the plant kingdom.
 This is just one of many examples of the innate and intimate connection between all things.

 Let's briefly examine why this botanical may effect our neurochemistry in a way that can enhance our dreams.
 First of all, most "quick fix" type lucid dreaming supplements work to effect acetylcholine and other neurochemical levels in the brain.
 So what exactly does the chemicals in Galbulimimia do?
 Well, as stated before, they effect certain receptor sites which utilize these chemicals.
 More specifically and according to my sources, "A muscarinic receptor antagonist (MRA) is a type of anticholinergic agent that blocks the activity of the muscarinic acetylcholine receptor.
 Acetylcholine (often abbreviated ACh) is a neurotransmitter whose receptor is a protein found in synapses and other cell membranes."